Sitecore/developer-portal/README.md

 4. `npm install`
 5. `npm run dev` (to preview your changes locally)
 6. Make your changes (_if you changes include images please use the `public/images` folder to store the image(s)_)
+   1. For more information on how to add content visit the [contribute](https://developers.sitecore.com/contribute) page
 7. Commit, push to your remote fork of the Developer Portal repo, then open a pull request (PR) to the `main` branch of the Developer Portal repo.

 Your changes will be reviewed and merged if appropriate.